webtp3/tp3_installer/README.md

  composer --dev --stability=dev create-project web-tp3/tp3_installer:dev-master
  ```

-You can pick a Version of typo3 within the Versions of the Installer.
+You can pick a Version/Branch of typo3 within the the Installer
+dev-master (9.x-dev)
+dev-8.x-dev (8.x-dev)

 Dependiencies will be maintained within the different Versions.
 So think about disconnecting your git.

- Simply installs typo3 out of following composer.json for typo3 LTS 8.x
+Simply installs typo3 out of following composer.json for typo3 LTS 9.x -> dev-master

  ```json
 {
 	"name": "web-tp3/tp3_installer",